Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Clover POS

-Clover’s proprietary hardware is compatible with many payment processors.
-And in terms of looks, Clover’s POS and handheld hardware are second to none.
-The design is sleek, and the attractive, intuitive hardware is suitable for higher-end businesses.
-Clover allows you to accept various payment types, including credit cards; digital wallets like Apple Pay, Google Pay and Samsung Pay; and debit cards with PIN capability.
+Clover’s proprietary hardware is tightly integrated with Clover’s payment processing platform.
+In terms of design, Clover’s POS and handheld hardware are sleek and intuitive, making them well-suited for restaurants and retailers alike.
+Clover accepts a variety of payment types, including credit cards, digital wallets like Apple Pay, Google Pay and Samsung Pay, and debit cards with PIN capability.

-In addition to POS stations with screens, stands, cash drawers and receipt printers, Clover offers Clover Flex and Mini handheld tablets that facilitate tableside payments.
-Its Station Duo has a large POS screen for the employee and a smaller, customer-facing screen for PIN entry, tipping and signature.
+In addition to POS stations with screens, stands, cash drawers and receipt printers, Clover offers Flex and Mini handheld devices that facilitate tableside payments.
+Its Station Duo features a large POS screen for employees and a smaller, customer-facing screen for PIN entry, tipping and signatures.

 FYIDid you know